keycloakify/docs.keycloakify.dev/build-options.md

 By default it's `<themeName>-keycloak-theme` See, [`keycloak.themeName`](build-options.md#keyclokify.themename) option.

-You can overwrite this using an environement variable:
+You can overwrite this using an environment variable:

 ```bash
 KEYCLOAKIFY_ARTIFACT_ID="my-cool-theme" npx keycloakify